With time, your parents will age and become less and less capable of living independently.

 Here are some common misconceptions children can have when taking care of their elderly parents.

 1. Medicare will cover the cost of long-term care.
 Many people believe that Medicare or other health policies will cover their elderly parents’ health costs.
 Unfortunately, this is not true for two reasons.
 As your parent’s age, their costs will inevitably increase.

 There will be more frequent doctor appointments, more medications that need to be paid for, and even the absolute necessity for assisted living services.
 Under Medicare, only appointments, medications, temporary rehab, and various procedures are paid for.
 It is important to be aware of the financial constraints of such health care policies.

 3. You don’t need a plan.
-Caregivers who attend to their seniors without a long-term plan can make caring difficult.
-It is important to want to increase mobility, independence, and over all quality of health in patients.
-By doing so, it can help caregivers to improve the health of their elderly seniors.
+Home Caregivers who attend to their seniors without a long-term plan can make caring difficult.
+It is important to want to increase mobility, independence, and overall quality of health in patients.
+Doing so can help home caregivers to improve the health of their elderly seniors.
 Although your parent’s health has decreased, making a long-term plan in which their health is recovered or at least improved can make your task easier to quantify and less stressful.

 4. Caregiving is an easy job.
 While working with seniors, all sorts of complications and unexpected obstacles may arise.
-Therefore it is important to manage stress levels and take care of yourself on off hours.
-If you are managing your stress levels and staying healthy, then you can provide adequate care for your elderly parent.
+Therefore, managing stress levels and taking care of yourself during off hours is important.
+If you manage your stress levels and stay healthy, you can provide adequate care for your elderly parent.